Best China Map Apps: 6 Alternatives to Google Maps

 Apple Maps works in China without a VPN (unlike Google Maps) because Apple follows Chinese regulations.
 This is a good choice for iPhone users.
 It has a clean English interface and reliable basic navigation in major cities.
 As Apple has collaborated with Autonavi Maps in China, this data is actually very accurate for major roads and popular scenic spots.

-But let's face it - it's not as detailed as Chinese apps like Baidu or Autonavi.
+But it's not as detailed as Chinese apps like Baidu or Autonavi.
 Although you can easily find major landmarks and shopping centers, it lacks super useful features such as real-time traffic updates, detailed public transportation information, and subway exit numbers provided by local apps.
-Besides, it only supports iphone, so Android users need to look elsewhere.
+Besides, Apple Maps is exclusive to Apple devices only, so Android users need to look elsewhere.
 When you are familiar with Chinese applications, consider them as a great introductory map rather than your long-term navigation solution.

 Best English Map Apps for China